The Best Way to Learn to Sail

-Beginner Levels 1 & 2 teach all the basic skills you need to skipper & crew a small yacht yourself.
+Beginner Levels 1 & 2 cover all the basic skills you need to skipper & crew a small yacht yourself.
 Each level is a non-residential 2-day course.
-As a beginner you can expect to complete all topics (Level 1 & 2) after just 4 days of tuition.
-At Bay Sea School we teach Level 1 & Level 2 at the same time on our beginner level courses.
-So when you book, you don't have to decide which of the two levels is best for you.
-If you've sailed a bit already but are still unsure about tacking & gybing, sailing efficiently on all points of sail, anchoring or reefing, our advice is to book a beginner course.
-These topics are covered on Level 2.
-Because of the extra element of sailing on the sea, many people choose to start from the beginning with Level 1.
+So that's two separate courses (4 days in total) to cover all the beginner topics.
+At Bay Sea School we teach Level 1 & Level 2 at the same time.
+If you've helmed a bit already but are still unsure about tacking & gybing, sailing efficiently on all points of sail, anchoring or reefing, our advice is to book a Level 2 course.
+Most of the basic skills are introduced on Level 1 and then covered in more detail on Level 2.
+The theory topics however are different.
+Because of the additional skill required in sailing on the sea, people often choose to start from the beginning with Level 1 keelboat even though they already have some practical experience.
 Just get in touch if you'd like to have a chat about this.
 On the beginner level courses the instructor stays with you on the boat providing personalised tuition throughout your course.

-This is also a beginner level course.
-It introduces you to yacht cruising and how to be a competent member of the crew.
+This is a beginner level course that introduces you to yacht cruising and how to be a competent member of the crew.
 The course lasts 5 days.
 You experience many things about life aboard a larger yacht which of course includes sailing.
 However, the course syllabus and objectives are very different to a beginner keelboat course.
 Many people expect a competent crew course to teach them how to sail.
-It's doesn't!
-That's not the specific focus of that particular RYA course.
+It doesn't!
+That's not the specific focus of the RYA cruising scheme.

 If you want to learn how to sail, start with Keelboat Levels 1 & 2, and level 3 if possible.
 If you just want to be a useful member of the crew, a 5-day Competent Crew course will provide that experience & knowledge for you.
 Many topics are obviously duplicated on the various RYA sailing courses (keelboat or cruising).
 But the nub of the issue is, if you want to be skipper of a yacht you need to learn how to sail first.
 And the best way to do that is using the Keelboat Beginner Courses - Levels 1 & 2.

-Keelboat Level 3 Better Sailing might be exactly what you're looking for to gain yacht sailing experience in tidal waters.
-You can use Level 3 as many times as you want.
-It's there to help you become a better sailor.
+Keelboat Level 3 Better Sailing assumes you already have the sailing skills up to Basic Skills.
+It's aim is to help you become a better sailor so there's no limit to the number of times you can book the course.
 We adapt the coaching to your individual needs so you can work on different skills each time you come until you're ready for the advanced level course called Seamanship Skills.
-If in doubt about whether Level 3 is right for you, it's better to book a beginner Level 2 course first.
+If in doubt about whether Level 3 is right for you can book a Level 2 course first or just have a chat with us about your goals.
 There's plenty to learn every time you go sailing on the sea!

 "Patient and calm instructors.
 Different modes of learning.
 Felt able to ask questions and make mistakes.
 Great activities and tasks"